Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.1 - Dawn of Aviation/README.md

 >[!NOTE]
 > @workspace scans the repository to find relevant information about the question asked.
 It will provide a summary of the repository, including the technologies used, the purpose of the repository, and the structure of the repository.

-- In the same chat window or new chat, type the following:
+- In the same chat window, type the following:

     ```bash
     What technology is used to run the frontend application and why?